BBI-Vibe-Bros/BBI-Consumer-Website/README.md

 ## 🌐 Sitemap & Dynamic URL Structure

 - The sitemap.xml in /public includes all major static and dynamic routes.
-- Foundational pages (Contentful type: foundationalPage) now use a `parentSlug` field to determine their URL structure, e.g. `/basics/{pageSlug}` or `/plans/{pageSlug}`.
+- Foundational pages (Contentful type: foundationalPage) use their direct paths under the appropriate section (e.g., `/medicare/{pageSlug}` or `/plans/{pageSlug}`).
-- When adding or updating foundational pages, ensure the `parentSlug` is set in Contentful for correct routing and SEO.
+- When adding or updating foundational pages, ensure the correct path structure is maintained for proper routing and SEO.
-- The sitemap should be updated to reflect any new or changed foundationalPage URLs.
+- The sitemap should be updated to reflect any new or changed page URLs.

-### Example FoundationalPage URLs
+### Example Page URLs
-- `/basics/what-is-medicare`
+- `/medicare/what-is-medicare`
-- `/plans/advantage`
+- `/plans/medicare-advantage`
 - `/resources/enrollment-guide`

 ## 🤖 robots.txt